3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Towels for day guests are offered for $5, however use of lockers requires coins on hand as the storage spaces only accept quarters to pay the $0.50 fee.

-Aside from the healing properties of the hot springs, the best part about a trip to Chena is that you can fill your time with as many activities as you desire.
-Visiting in the winter, I began my morning with a guided 3-6 mile single rider electric snowmobile tour around the Monument Creek trail.
-Gently gliding through the icy wilderness was the perfect 50-minute adventure to kickstart my morning, complete with scenic views of the snow-covered landscapes and the thrill of racing over hills and bridges.
-No prior experience is necessary, and required gear like helmets as well as complimentary cold weather parkas, snow pants and bunny boots are provided.
+Aside from the healing properties of the springs, the best part about a trip to Chena is that you can fill your time with as many activities as you desire.
+Visiting in the winter, I began with a guided single rider electric snowmobile tour around the Monument Creek trail.
+Gently gliding through 3-6 miles of icy wilderness was the perfect 50-minute adventure to kickstart my morning, complete with scenic, snow-covered views and the thrill of racing over hills and bridges.
+No prior experience is necessary, and required gear like helmets as well as complimentary cold weather parkas, snow pants, and bunny boots are provided.

-After snowmobiling and soaking, learn more about dog mushing with a 40 minute narrated kennel tour complete with Alaskan husky puppy play time if there are any in the yard!
-An experienced musher will provide educational insights about the sport and answer any questions you may have while touring a working mushing kennel of over 50 dogs.
+After snowmobiling and soaking, learn more about mushing with a 40-minute kennel tour complete with Alaskan husky puppy play time if any are living in the yard!
+An experienced musher provides educational insights about the sport as you explore a working mushing kennel with over 50 dogs.

 Last but not least, a trip to Chena wouldn’t be complete without a stop inside the world's largest year-round ice environment!
 The 45-minute Aurora Ice Museum experience allows you to step inside the frozen castle crafted from over 1,000 tons of ice and snow and maintained at a cool 25° F inside.
-Pick up a parka before you enter free of charge, snap pictures of the intricate ice sculptures, and sip an appletini in an ice glass if over 21—be sure to bring a valid ID for age verification!
+Pick up a free-of-charge parka before entering, snap pictures of the intricate ice sculptures, and sip an appletini in an ice glass if over 21—be sure to bring a valid ID for age verification!

 Lunch - Trails End Lounge